-- "Change of attribute value": if a change has been made to one or more system or special attributes. - "Change of access control list": if a change has been made to one or more records of access rights. - "Change of physical record attribute": if a change has been made to one or more attributes for physical records management. - "Entity saved".
+- "Change of attribute value": if a change has been made to one or more system or special attributes. - "Change of access control list": if a change has been made to one or more records of access rights. - "Change of physical record attribute": if a change has been made to one or more attributes for physical records management. - "Change of template": if the template has been changed. - "Entity saved".